 Loukas joined the lab as a postdoc having done his PhD and a postdoc at the University of Oxford, with Gil McVean and Mark McCarthy, respectively.
 He led several of our IBD GWAS/WGS studies.
 He was promoted to a senior staff scientist and was a key part of the team (both academically and socially).
-He now Head of Bioinformatics Research Services at Genomics England and Senior Lecturer at QMUL
+He is now Head of Bioinformatics Research Services at Genomics England and a Senior Lecturer at QMUL

 Olivia came to us for summer placement following the completion of her second year Natural Sciences at the University of Cambridge, with an interest to specialise in genetics.
 We were all massively impressed with what Olivia was able to achieve during this short time - CRISPR in primary human T cells.
 We're delighted that Olivia is now undertaking her PhD at the Sanger Institute.

 Carla joined the group on a Janet Thornton Fellowship.
 Carla is an immunologist who took time away from science to raise a family and then spent time as secondary school teacher.
 The JTF allowed her to return to scientific research and she worked on a genome-wide CRISPR screening experiments in primary T-cells.
 She is now a senior staff scientist in the Trynka Lab at Sanger.